Eri9898/AzureDiagnostics/README.md

 5. Next go to the Actions tab.
 Next to Select Actions, select Use Action Groups.
 Then click create Action Group at the top.
-Make syr the subscription and resource group you want is selected.
+Make sur the subscription and resource group you want is selected.
 Create an Action Group name and Display Name.
 </p>
 <br />